Ffoo66/p2s1info/README.md

-Make sure the directory in which you put the files does not contain spaces or special characters (for example *), otherwise some of the options will not work.
+Make sure the path to the directory (directory included) in which you put the files does not contain spaces or special characters (for example *), otherwise some of the options will not work.

 Make sure the files you want to process are in .csv and that they have a header line which does not contain any data.
 You have to put those files in the same directory as project.sh and 'directory'.
 The separator between each column has to be ';'.
 The column have to be in this order: route ID;step ID;departure town;arrival town;distance.
 The towns' names mustn't be above 38 characters.